ellennickles/xphoto-s23/week11/README.md

     experiences, dreams, etc.
   - **Source material** • Do you have any drawings, images, videos, text, etc. to help make sense of your idea?
   - **Context/Audience** • Is there a story?
 Who is this for?
+Is it for you?
 How will people experience it?
 What kind of experience would you like people to have?
   - **Production** • What technical steps will you need to take to realize your idea?
   - **Code** • If you project uses code, do you have links to past projects,